energysistem/manuals/42174 - AQUATIC/en/03-Features.md

 ### General features

 - Transfer and enjoy your music through the wireless Bluetooth® technology.
-- Total compatibility with iOS, Android™, Windows Mobile, BlackBerry, etc. smartphones and tablets.
+- Total compatibility with iOS, Android, Windows Mobile, BlackBerry, etc. smartphones and tablets.
 - Total freedom: Listen and share your music wherever you are and without cables.
 - Withstands water up to one meter for up to 30 minutes in Bluetooth mode.
 - Speakers with acoustic enhancement system: Clear sound and powerful bass.
 - Total output power (RMS): 6 W.
 - Compact, portable and waterproof design to take your music wherever you go.
-- 3.5 mm "line-in" port: listen music with any portable player or computer.
+- 3.5 mm "Audio-In" port: listen music with any portable player or computer.
 - Rechargeable lithium battery via microUSB port.
 <br/><br/>